 Among the most highly touted players to come out of Korea was Jung-Ho Kang, who hit 40 home runs and posted a .356 during the KBO season before he was posted to the Major Leagues.
-He came to the Pittsburgh Pirates on a four-year deal worth $11 million, but never lived up to the promise of his Korean stats (career marks of .298 and 139 home runs over nine seasons), despite high marks upon arrival.
+He came to the Pittsburgh Pirates on a four-year deal worth $11 million, but he never lived up to the promise of his Korean stats (career marks of .298 and 139 home runs over nine seasons) despite high marks upon arrival.

 "We like everything we've seen," manager Clint Hurdle said in February 2015.
 "We like the ability to drive the ball.
 We like the ability to create some lift for the ball to carry.
 We believe he'll be a run-scorer, a run-producer" (Brink, 2015).

 Kang, however, encountered several off-the-field issues that hampered what was starting to look like it may become a solid career.
 He finished third in 2015 National League Rookie of the Year voting, but his season was cut a few weeks short after suffering a knee injury that lingered into the next year.
 Still, he hit a career-high 21 homers in 2016, despite appearing in just 103 games.
 A DUI arrest in Korea during the offseason, however, caused his visa to be revoked, so he missed the entire 2017 season and only played 68 games over the next two years.
 In his career, Kang hit .254 with 46 home runs and 146 RBI in 297 career games.

 - Birthplace: Incheon, Incheon

 - Path to MLB: Signed as an amateur free agent (1999, Arizona Diamondbacks for $2.05 million)

 - Position: Pitcher

 - MLB Accolades: World Series champion (2001, Arizona Diamondbacks), All-Star (2002)